-- (1) A person must, if required to do so by an emergency services officer, provide information (including photo identification) to allow a decision to be made about whether the person is an affected person. - (2) An emergency services officer may require information under subsection (1) only if the officer suspects on reasonable grounds that the person may be an affected person. - (3) A person who provides information in response to requirement under this section must ensure that the information is true and accurate.
+- (1) A person must, if required to do so by an emergency services officer, provide information (including photo identification) to allow a decision to be made about whether the person is: - (a) an affected person; or - (b) a person who has been in an affected area subject to a stay-at-home requirement; or - (c) a person who has been in a COVID-19 place of concern. - (2) An emergency services officer may require information under subsection (1) only if the officer suspects on reasonable grounds that the person may be a person of a kind referred to in paragraphs (1)(a), 1(b) or 1(c). - (3) A person who provides information in response to requirement under this section must ensure that the information is true and accurate.